truenas/documentation/content/CORE/CORETutorials/Storage/Pools/ManagingPools.md

 ---
 title: "Managing Pools"
+description: "This article describes how to manage storage pools on TrueNAS CORE."
 weight: 16
 Aliases: /core/storage/pools/managingpools/
+tags:
+- coremanagepools
+- corepools
+- corestorage
 ---

 After creating a data storage pool, there are a variety of options to change the initial configuration of that pool.